Our 87th Season - 2016/2017

 SEX WITH STRANGERS (April 21 - May 6, 2017) at The River Street Playhouse, 56 River St.

 A drama of passion and politic from Laura Eason.
 When twenty-something star sex blogger and memoirist Ethan tracks down his idol, the gifted but obscure forty-ish novelist Olivia, he finds they each crave what the other possesses.
 As attraction turns to sex, and they inch closer to getting what they want, both must confront the dark side of ambition and the trouble of reinventing oneself when the past is only a click away.

 Directed by Kourtney Daugherty

-The Chagrin Falls Studio Orchestra performs a spring concert.
+The Chagrin Falls Studio Orchestra performs a spring concert of American music.

 In this non-stop comedy by Billy van Zandt and Jane Milmore, a cast of washed up actors hatch a plan to save their flagging careers by appearing in a potboiler murder mystery directed by a megalomaniacal Broadway director.
 However, a real murder mystery is afoot which has them trying to save not just their careers, but the show, and their lives!

 THE 10-10 FESTIVAL OF NEW PLAYS (June 23 - July 15, 2017) at The River Street Playhouse, 56 River St.